PassKit/passkit-rest-quickstart/passkit-v4-rest-quickstart.md

 All the api endpoints used in this quickstart can be found in this Postman Collection [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d72de46405be48eb164b)

+You can also find them inside the [curl](./curl) folder in this repo

 ## URL

-Our API is accessable at `https://api.pub1.passkit.io` over HTTPS
+Our API is accessible at `https://api.pub1.passkit.io` over HTTPS

 ## Authentication